gotchoices/MyCHIPs/doc/Protocol.md

 This introduces the notion of a *site* which typically represents a single database of users surrounded by a possible cluster of process and control-layer support servers.

-The term *node* will get used in a more generic way, possibly referring to an entity *or* a site, depending on the context.
+The term *node* will get used in a more generic way, possibly referring to an entity, a site, or a set of users (a <i>segment</i>) within a site, depending on the context.
 The term *server* may be used sometimes as roughly synonymous with *site.*

 ### Tally Use Cases